 NOTE 9: The certificate used to sign the avatar can be preconfigured in the MF.

-NOTE 10: MF verifies the signature of the avatar only when XR AS is outside of IMS or 5GC network in which case the XR AS is untrusted by MF then may tamper the avatar representation.
+NOTE 10: MF verifies the signature of the avatar only when XR AS is outside of IMS or 5GC network in which case the XR AS is untrusted by MF and can potentially tamper the avatar representation.

 12. The UE-A sends information about UE-A to MF/MRF.